TheOdinProject/curriculum/foundations/javascript_basics/data_types_and_conditionals.md

 Be sure to follow the order presented here.
 Read all the directions, watch the terminal, and read all the errors.

 1. Follow the [instructions in the README of our `javascript-exercises` repository](https://github.com/TheOdinProject/javascript-exercises#how-to-use-these-exercises) to set up your local environment.
-Once you have cloned the repository and installed Jest, review each README file prior to completing the following exercises in order:
+Once you have forked the repository, cloned it and installed Jest, review each README file prior to completing the following exercises in order:
     - `01_helloWorld` (This exercise is intentionally very beginner-friendly to ensure that you have everything set up properly!)
     - `02_addNumbers`
     - `03_numberChecker`